kuki-ta/kuki-ta/README.md

-# Hey, I'm Julia 👋
+# Hi there!
+Hello! 👋

-Ops person by day, currently trying to convince myself I'm also a coder...by day and night.
+Ops geek by day, currently trying to convince myself I'm also a coder...by day and night.
 Learning SQL, R, and Python.
 Building a Bluesky bot.
 Figuring it out as I go, don't @ me.